ChristopherBiscardi/christopherbiscardi.github.com/content/post/kafka-kube-and-statefulsets-on-gke.md

 #### StatefulSet

-Ah yes, the central dish to our exploration, the [StatefulSet][statefulset].
+Ah yes, the central dish to our exploration, the [StatefulSet][statefulsets].

 We set the affinity for the Zookeeper pod to try to place itself on a node that doesn't already have a Zookeeper node.